DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### External PKIs

-Although KEYNOA includes a full-fledged certificate management system, there is the possibility of integrating an external Certificate management system.
+Although KEYNOA includes a full-fledged certificate management system, there is the possibility of integrating an external certificate management system.

 ### Secret Manager